-We put over 20,000 miles on her in in a few years of cruising, much of which you can enjoy by watching the two-hour “Dashew Offshore” DVD (also part of the Offshore Voyaging series).
+We put over 20,000 miles on her in a few years of cruising, much of which you can enjoy by watching the videos on our YouTube channel.
 Between the South Pacific and Alaska she took very good care of us.
 She’s since cruised back and forth across the Atlantic, spent time in the Med, and currently resides mainly in the Caribbean.

 The success of the Sundeer prototype led to us to do the Sundeer Series of production yachts.
 These 65-footers took what we learned with the Sundeer 67 prototype and refined it.
 Kela, shown above, is one of the many Sundeer 64s that have circumnavigated.

 As with all of our previous designs, the Sundeer Series all incorporated fore-and-aft watertight bulkheads, aft engine rooms, owner’s suites forward, and very slippery, easily-driven hull shapes.
 The 64 above has now done two trips around the world with different owners.